-In fast-paced, busy, and anonymous New York City it’s not uncommon to live in a building for years and never know who else is living around and among you.
-I’m not talking about merely names and faces, but who are living behind the doors on your floor and in your building.
+Living in a building for years is not uncommon in fast-paced, busy, anonymous New York City, never knowing who is living around and among you.
+But, of course, I’m not talking about merely names and faces, but who are living behind the doors on your floor and in your building.

-Good neighbors respect privacy, aren’t too loud and don’t do things to make your life unbearable.
-As a good neighbor yourself, you can keep the noise level down at night, make sure your cigarette smoke doesn’t invade your neighbor’s apartment, and be kind and thoughtful, which invites your neighbors to reciprocate.
+Good neighbors respect privacy, aren’t too loud, and don’t do things to make your life unbearable.
+As a good neighbor, you can keep the noise level down at night, make sure your cigarette smoke doesn’t invade your neighbor’s apartment, and be kind and thoughtful, which invites your neighbors to reciprocate.

-Finding out about different cultures and getting to know folks from different backgrounds is one of the perks of living in NYC.
-Where else can you find a population of people speaking almost 200 different languages?
+Learning about different cultures and getting to know folks from different backgrounds is one of the perks of living in NYC.
+Where else can you find a population of people speaking almost 200 languages?

 What happens when New Yorkers meet their neighbors?
 New York Magazine took the time to find out – and it’s fantastic!

-You might not know who is living next door to you, but perhaps you should attempt to find out.
+You might not know who is next door to you, but perhaps you should try to find out.

 And, if you need an app to get started, there’s that, too.
-Nextdoor.com helps you find a private neighborhood social network in your very own backyard!
+Nextdoor.com helps you find a private neighborhood social network in your backyard!

 Moving boxes emptied?
 Check.
 Walls painted?
 Check.
 Furniture arranged just the way you like it?
 Check.
-Your new place is shaping up to be home sweet home, but one problem remains — your neighbors.
-Like any alpha world city, New York has some of the highest population density on the planet, meaning you’re bound to be in close quarters with hundreds of other people, including your neighbors.
+Your new place is shaping to be home sweet home, but one problem remains — your neighbors.
+Like any alpha world city, New York has some of the world’s highest population density, meaning you’re bound to be in close quarters with hundreds of other people, including your neighbors.
 These are the most common complaints tenants have with those next door.

 While residing in close quarters has its advantages (it’s nice to know that someone is always around in case of an emergency), living the apartment life comes with its challenges, one of which is the nightmare neighbor.

-Chances are you’re familiar with at least one of the four scenarios below depicting a problematic neighbor.
-Take note of what you can do to alleviate some of the most common complaints among New York City dwellers because one could eventually happen to you.
+You’re familiar with at least one of the four scenarios below depicting a problematic neighbor.
+Please note what you can do to alleviate some of the most common complaints among New York City dwellers because one could eventually happen to you.

-As long as a homeowner takes the right steps hires an architect, receives board approval, gets required permits, etc. renovating an apartment is perfectly legal.
+As long as a homeowner takes the proper steps, hires an architect, receives board approval, gets required permits, etc. renovating an apartment is perfectly legal.
 Damaging your unit in the process, however, is not.

-A good neighbor will bring a remodeling project to your attention before the first hammer swings.
-Often the condition of neighboring apartments is documented through photos and videos, along with the unit being renovated.
+Before the first hammer swings, a good neighbor will bring a remodeling project to your attention.
+The neighboring apartments’ condition is often documented through photos and videos and the unit being renovated.

 If you run into issues with damages, call 311 immediately.
 Depending on the circumstances, a building inspector will visit the job site, and the contractor/owner could be fined.